No Silver Bullets: Why Understanding Software Cycle Time is Messy, Not Magic: Background

 To reduce cycle times at the level of software development process, the software industry currently recommends strategies centered around three major themes:

 \begin{enumerate} \labelenumi{\arabic{enumi}.} \tightlist \item increased coding time \item improved task scoping \item improved collaboration \end{enumerate}

 Industry convention rationalizes that increased coding times increases the amount of code committed and pull requests merged, thus moving tickets through their life cycle more quickly.
 Improved scoping can similarly yield more efficient teams by breaking work down into more manageable chunks and reducing the amount of unplanned work from bugs and defects.
 Finally, industry reports posit that improved collaboration can reduce the time it takes for developers to review PRs and increase review rates (Flow, n.d.; Gralha 2022; Waydev 2021).
-However, this has not yet been examined empirically.
-That is, although industry convention dictates that these practices work to reduce cycle time, we have yet to generate real world evidence of their effectiveness.
+There has also been some work looking at this empirically which supports the idea that collaboration under certain conditions does improve productivity Gousios, Pinzger, and Deursen (2014).
 We focus on these three areas as possible factors that impact cycle time.